List of Little Miss characters: Little Miss Busy-Body

 Little Miss Busy-Body is part of the Little Miss series.
 Miss Busy-Body has also been published under the alternative titles of Madame Casse-Pieds (French) and Η Κυρία Ενοχλητική (Greek).

 C

 Little Miss Calamity

 Little Miss Calamity was a new Little Miss character created for The Mr. Men Show.
 Little Miss Calamity was almost always in trouble.
 Usually the trouble started with some normal activity, which invariably went terribly wrong.
-Her catchphrase was "What a calamity!"
+She spoke with a Jewish accent and her catchphrase was "What a calamity!".
+Little Miss Calamity is an orange Little Miss with brown hair, a dark green nose, a round rectangular body, and white sneakers.

 In the US and UK versions Miss Calamity was voiced by Prudence Alcott and Aline Mowat, respectively.
 In the French version Miss Calamity was called Madame Calamité, and in the Portuguese version Miss Calamity was called Menina Calamidade.

-She was phased out after Season 1 due to Chorion's dislike of the character (though a statue of her appeared in the Season 2 episode, "Trees") however, she did appear in a few books that were published after the series ended.
+She was phased out in Season 2 due to Chorion's dislike of the character, which is an unknown reason for that. (though a statue of her appeared in the Season 2 episode, "Trees") however, she did appear in a few books that were published after the series got cancelled.